Amblydia/Pocketmine-School-Old/docs/htmap/introduction.md

 ___
 ## What's a Pocketmine Plugin?

-A plugin is an external module which can be “plugged in” to your server to add custom features, change default behaviours and more.
+A plugin is an external module which can be added to your server to add custom features, change default behaviours and more.

 ## Before You Start

-1. You should know the PHP language.
+1. **You must know the PHP language (including OOP).**
-2. You should have a working Pocketmine server.
+2. You should have a working PocketMine-MP server.
-3. You should have the DevTools plugin.
+3. You should have the DevTools plugin installed in your server.

-Ok lets start.
+This tutorial assumes you have done the above prerequisites.

 ## Plugin Structure
 There are two ways to create your plugin structure: Automatic Method and Manual Method